LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Your app should eventually appear on [`App Store Connect`](https://appstoreconnect.apple.com/apps).

 ## Set Up Users and Access (TestFlight)

+??? abstract "Section Summary (click to open/close)"
+    For each Apple ID (person) who needs access to your TestFlight builds:

+    * Add them in [Users and Access](https://appstoreconnect.apple.com/access/users) on App Store Connect
+    * Add them to your *TestFlight* Internal Testing group for the Loop app
+    * Note Apple ID is the email associated with the person; it is not the same as your developer ID email

+    [<span class="loop-bigger">:material-skip-forward:</span>](gh-deploy.md) To skip the detailed instructions, click on [GitHub Deploy](gh-deploy.md).

 Once the first build completes, you will be able to configure *TestFlight* for the app.